joernio/joern-benchmarks/README.md

 A benchmarking suite for Joern
   -h, --help
   --version                Prints the version benchmark                The benchmark to run.
-Available [SECURIBENCH_MICRO,ICHNAEA,THORAT] frontend                 The frontend to use.
+Available [SECURIBENCH_MICRO,SECURIBENCH_MICRO_JS,ICHNAEA,THORAT,BUGS_IN_PY,DEFECTS4J] frontend                 The frontend to use.
 Available [JAVASRC,JAVA,JSSRC,PYSRC,SEMGREP,CODEQL] -d, --dataset-dir <value>
                            The dataset directory where benchmarks will be initialized and executed.
 Default is `./workspace`.
   -o, --output <value>     The output directory to write results to.
 Default is `./results`.
   -f, --format <value>     The output format to write results as.
 Default is MD.
+Available [JSON,CSV,MD] --disable-semantics      Disables the user-defined semantics for Joern data-flows.
+Has no effect on non-Joern frontends.
-Available [JSON,CSV,MD] -k, --max-call-depth <value>
+  -k, --max-call-depth <value>
                            The max call depth `k` for the data-flow engine.
 Has no effect on non-Joern frontends.
 Default is 5.
   -i, --iterations <value>
                            The number of iterations for a given benchmark.
 Default is 1.
+  -w, --whole-program      Enables whole program analysis.
+Off by default.
 ```

 Example of testing for various values of `k`: